janKekanSan/jankekansan.github.io/pages/index.md

 I want to grow Toki Pona.
 It has given me so many opportunities and led me to some of the most driven and dedicated people I know.
 I want to help others find excitement in Toki Pona and help create more art in Toki Pona.

-This site is all about Toki Pona, but most of it will not be _in_ Toki Pona unless it is titled in only Toki Pona- which only applies to my blog!
+This site is all about Toki Pona, but not necessarily in Toki Pona.
+If it is in Toki Pona, it'll be titled in Toki Pona!

 ## ante (other things)